 It's your turn to take action.
 Here's what you need to do now.

-- Get a copy of The Power of Habit by Charles Duhigg via my resources page.
+- Get a copy of The Power of Habit by Charles Duhigg at this link.

 - Read my post 7 Pillars of inclusion.
 Using commonalities as the start point for inclusive sport to go deeper with this topic.